-Students are expected to use public transport where a service is available within 1.6 km (measured by shortest practicable route) of their home or closer to their home than the closest school bus service.
-This applies to both students applying to access the School Bus Program at no cost and to fare paying passengers.
-Where school and public services overlap, DET and PTV allocate students to both types of services to ensure a safe and economically responsible outcome.
+Students are expected to use public transport where a service is available within 1.6 km (measured by shortest practicable route) of their home or closer to their home than the nearest school bus service.
+This applies to both students applying to access the SBP at no cost and to fare paying passengers.

+Where school and public transport services overlap, students should be allocated to public transport services prior to school bus services, as long as this ensures a safe and economically responsible outcome.